 - However, retailers remain under significant pressure.
 Business confidence as sourced from ANZ (May 2020) shows that uncertainty remains high which leads to lower business confidence.

 Provide pipeline certainty and identify transformational projects across public and private sector

 - Christchurch submitted over $1bn worth of projects to the taskforce set up by the Government to seek out ‘shovel-ready’ infrastructure projects that can quickly stimulate the economy and create jobs.
-The government has shortlisted 802 bids from 1,924 submissions from across the country.
-The final list of projects is expected to be announced soon.

 City vibrancy and visitor economy